tnichols89/tnichols89.github.io/_posts/2023-10-12-batchnorm-backward.md

 \end{align*}
 $$

-Note that this partial is actually used in two terms.
+> Note that this partial is actually used in two terms.
 We only want to compute it once and reuse the results for each of the two separate terms.
+{: .prompt-info}

 Fourth: